cdl-geneseo/douglass-day/index.md

 ## Transcription?
 That sounds hard!

 Really, though, it's not!
+We'll use the Library of Congress' [By the People](https://crowd.loc.gov/) platform to do our transcribing, and the LOC has provided [clear, detailed instructions](https://crowd.loc.gov/get-started/how-to-transcribe/#nothing-to-transcribe) for how to do the work.
+You have the option to create a By the People account to track your transcriptions and help review other people's transcriptions, but creating an account is optional.
+You don't need an account to pitch in and help transcribe.

-We'll have detailed instructions for transcribing the Douglass papers right here, including how-to videos, when they become available from the national organizers.
-And there'll be academic faculty, professional faculty, and students on hand to help.
+Academic faculty, professional faculty, and students will be on hand to answer any questions you may have.

 ## Let's make this a Geneseo tradition!